myrronaguila/zline_xtalk_template_v1/README.md

 Aguila, M. A. C., et al, (2025). **Characterizing and Mitigating Flux Crosstalk in Superconducting Qubits-Couplers System.** https://doi.org/10.48550/arXiv.2508.03434

-Version: v1.0.0-origin (Corresponds to the data used in the first published version of the article.)
+Version: v1.0.1 (Corresponds to the data used in the first published version of the article, with DOI)

 This dataset and its formating ensure that most of the data associated with the processed figure sources from the main text and the supplemental material can be easily accessed, reproduced, and extended for future studies within the group and by collaborators.
 The data is provided in the NetCDF-4 (.nc) format for long-term preservation and maximum reusability.